Professor Neal Alexander

 of Medical Statistics and Epidemiology

 I joined the school in 1998.
-Since 2004 I have been employed part time by the school and largely been based in Colombia where I work at CIDEIM.
+Since 2004 I have been employed part time by the school and largely been based in Colombia where I am also affiliated with CIDEIM.

 I teach on the MSc in Clinical Trials and am co-organizer of the module Protocol Development.
 I co-wrote material for this and several other modules.
 I have a Modular MA from the Institute of Education.

-I am a member of the Tropical Epidemiology Group and work largely on dengue, leishmaniasis, lymphatic filariasis and other parasitic and vector-borne diseases.
+I am a member of the MRC International Statistics and Epidemiology Group and work largely on dengue, leishmaniasis, lymphatic filariasis and other parasitic and vector-borne diseases.